 At Battle Born, we are among Las Vegas’s most respected and accomplished trial attorneys.
 We know how much is riding on your personal injury case and are prepared to invest whatever it takes to get you the outcome you deserve.
 Our verdicts and settlements speak for themselves.

 With over 85 years of combined legal experience, $100+ million recovered, and more than 400 five-star client reviews, we’ve built a reputation for relentless advocacy and proven results.
-When you hire Battle Born, you’re choosing a team that fights to win—and knows how to do it.
+When you hire us, you’re choosing a team that fights to win, and knows how to do it.

-Let us handle the legal battle while you focus on healing.
+Let us handle your legal dispute while you focus on healing.
 Your recovery starts with one call.
-Reach out today for a free initial consultation.
+Reach out to our law firm today for a free initial consultation.

 How Much Does It Cost To Hire a Las Vegas Car Accident Lawyer?